 - Have capacity for a significant wave of purchases.
 The last thing you want is have your server go down, be short of staff or go out of stock.

 - Be agile.
 Sometimes a non-standard seasonality opportunity will surge, for example a weather-induced factor could be involved.
 Be prepared to meet the unexpected demand.

 - Update your product information and media files to add a festive feel to your product pages.
-Here a product information management (PIM) solution which handles an array of assets such as images and videos comes in handy.
+Here a product information management (PIM) solution which handles an array of assets such as pdfs, images and videos, or customer reviews comes in handy.

 Embracing seasonality is a process.
 Gradually build your sales around it but remember that getting it spot-on all year long may be unrealistic.
 So, prioritize your efforts, switch on your learning mode and experiment.